23 Best Things to Do in Isla Mujeres Mexico in 2025

 Despite its small size, the island is also home to a variety of plant and animal life, including over 100 species of birds.

-Visitors from the mainland can take a day trip to Isla Contoy, where they can enjoy the island’s spectacular beaches, untouched palm trees, and birdwatching opportunities.
+Visitors from the mainland can take a boat tour to Isla Contoy, where they can enjoy the island’s spectacular beaches, untouched palm trees, and birdwatching opportunities.

 I personally visited Isla Contoy and can honestly say it’s the most beautiful beach I have seen in Mexico–it is really unbelievable!